KS3 Endpoint Assessment Map 2024-2025

 (Developing colour and media)

-Colour blending using skills and techniques of media (pencil and oil pastel.)
+• Skill: Colour mixing and blending using skills and techniques of different media.

 End point - formal